bosque-juan/bosque-juan/README.md

 <h4> I´m a web developer.
-I like making interactive and interesting websites for users; where they found it as a nice thing.</br></br>
+I like making interactive and interesting websites for users; where they found it as a nice experience.</br></br>

-I'm currently doing a bakery web page, </br></br>
+I'm currently doing a bakery web site, </br></br>
 studying English(B2);</br> </br>
-and learning in depth about technologies that I know and new ones too</h4>
+and learning about TypeScript </h4>